alexbray45/product-image-carousel/README.md

 5. Responsive Layout: Responsive design using Bootstrap Grid and utility classes.
 Optimized for both desktop and mobile.
 6. Custom Styling - Custom CSS animations and effects for modals, buttons, cards, and image transistions, to ensure a polished and smooth UX.

+# 🧩 Design Decisions & Logic
+This section outlines the rationale behind the component structure and key logic implemented in the project.

+🔧 Component Structure:

+- AddProduct.jsx: Handles product creation, including form validation and dynamic image upload.
+Features image preview, reordering, and deletion functionality before submission.

+- Product.jsx: Represents each product in the carousel layout with hover effects and basic interactivity.
+Clicking a product opens the detail modal.

+- ProductDetailsModal.jsx: Displays product info in a react-bootstrap modal with a smooth-fade image carousel.
+It handles dynamic rendering based on image count (e.g., hides carousel arrows for single images).

+- App.jsx: Serves as the root component, managing state and rendering the entire interface, including the welcome screen and product carousel.

+🎯 Key Logic

+- Form Validation: The submit button remains disabled until all required fields (name, description, price, images) are filled.
+Native HTML5 validation provides feedback when hovering over incomplete fields.

+- Image Management: Users can upload multiple images, which are previewed and can be reordered or removed before final submission.

+- Carousel Display: Each product’s images are shown in a react-bootstrap carousel.
+Transitions are animated for a smooth UX.

+- Accessibility: Modal and carousel components use aria roles (inherited via Bootstrap) to improve accessibility.
+Keyboard navigation and screen reader support are built-in.

+- Responsive Design: The layout adapts to different screen sizes using flexbox, scroll snapping, and percentage-based widths.
+Cards remain legible and interactive across devices.

+🧱 CSS Modularity
+CSS is scoped into relevant files (Product.css, AddProduct.css, ProductDetailsModal.css, App.css) to keep styling concerns isolated and maintainable.
+This separation of concerns improves readability and scalability.

 # 👨🏽‍💻 Tech Stack